 - Mint/ coriander leaves - few (optional for garnishing)

 - Sterilize the bowls and spoons used for feeding your baby in a vessel with hot water for five minutes and keep it immersed in the same vessel until use.

 - Wash the tomatoes well in running water.
 Boil the tomatoes in a saucepan for 5 minutes with water till it immersed level.
 Switch off the flame and let it cool down.
 Once it's cooled down, peel the skin off from the tomatoes and set aside.

 - Dry roast the pepper, cumin seeds and garlic in a pan until nice aroma comes.
 Switch off the flame.
 Then grind the dry roasted items with peeled tomatoes to a smooth paste.
 Keep aside.

-- Now heat the sauce pan with ghee /oil and add tomato paste along with turmeric powder and required salt (if using).
-Let it boil for 5 minutes in medium low flame.
+- Now heat the saucepan with ghee /oil and add tomato paste along with turmeric powder and required salt (if using).
+Let it boil for 5 minutes on medium-low flame.

 - Add 1 cup of water now and boil it again until frothy.
 Don't boil after that as it will not taste good.
 Switch off the flame once done.